Skip to main content

 import React, { useEffect, useState } from 'react';

-import { Code, Paragraph } from '@dynatrace/strato-components-preview';
+import { Code, Paragraph } from '@dynatrace/strato-components/typography';

 import { getIntent, IntentPayload } from '@dynatrace-sdk/navigation';